-Dystrophic toenails are nails that become misshapen, thickened, or have a partially destroyed nail plate.
+Seattle athletes and non-athletes alike frequently come into our office with misshapen or thickened toenails.
+We refer to these as dystrophic toenails.
 Nails may become distorted by too much keratin in the nail plate and nail bed, causing the nail to lift off the underlying skin.

 Dystrophic toenails are commonly caused by a fungal infection of the toenail, called onychomycosis.
 Other potential causes include psoriasis and trauma - either direct injury or chronic, repetitive microtrauma.

 Onychomycosis is typically caused by dermatophytes (which also causes athlete’s foot), and less commonly yeasts or molds.
 People may have increased risk for contracting toenail fungus if they wear tight shoes, have had trauma to the nail bed, have exposure to fungus in gym showers and locker rooms, or are not attentive to foot hygiene.
 Patients who are older, immunocompromised, or have an underlying medical condition such as diabetes also have higher incidences of onychomycosis.

 Onychomycosis can usually be diagnosed upon examination, but sometimes requires laboratory confirmation with a nail sample.

 Fungal nails are treated with over-the-counter topical medication, natural and home remedies, oral medications, and lasers.
 Topical medications can slow the growth of fungus but are usually not effective alone in eliminating fungus.
 Oral medications such as Lamisil are considered up to 75% effective, but there is a tendency to have recurrence of infection.
 Additionally, patients who take such medications must be monitored, as there is a slight risk of damage to the liver.